 Which is the best butterbeer?

 I’d heard this question from so many.
-I began to ask this question myself as we prepared to visit The Wizarding World of Harry Potter courtesy of Universal Orlando.
+I began to ask this question myself as we prepared to visit The Wizarding World of Harry Potter courtesy of Universal Orlando, who sponsored this post.

 While I was at Universal Orlando and walking through Hogsmeade, I decided to hop on social media and ask my friends which butterbeer I should try.
 Why?
 Well, Harry Potter fans will recognize the fictional drink that was mentioned in the best-selling books and movies.
 Only it’s not fictional anymore.
 You can find it at The Wizarding World of Harry Potter!